-How much child care do these grandparents provide?
-According to an AARP article, "Providing Childcare for Grandchildren", grandparents spend a significant amount of time caring for their grandchildren.
+According to AARP's "Providing Childcare for Grandchildren", grandparents spend a significant amount of time caring for their grandchildren:

 - Grandparents provide childcare for nearly a quarter (23 percent) of children under the age of 5, and that number goes up -- to 34 percent -- if the children live only with their dads.

 - For Hispanics, the number of grandparents providing childcare rises even higher, with 38 percent of Hispanic preschoolers having grandparents who provide childcare for them.

 - Nearly one quarter (24 percent) watch grandkids between 10 and 29 hours a week.